The Ghost Talks (Randall and Hopkirk (Deceased)): Synopsis

-Marty tracks down the imposter's registration number and shadows him to the docks where the faulty Sir Basil Dougan plans an escape with the stolen documents aboard a ship to a foreign country.
+Marty tracks down the imposter's car registration number and shadows him to the docks where the Brenan plans an escape with the stolen documents aboard a ship to a foreign country.
 Marty is eventually able to contact the BBC via the ship's radio for the police to round up the perpetrators.

+When Marty has finished telling the story, he disappears.
+Then Jeannie arrives to visit Jeff and begins to tell him the same story all over again, causing Jeff to roll his eyes in exasperation.

 Overview

 This the only episode in the entire series where the main story is based on a past event.

+Mike Pratt had broken his legs in real life and was confined to bed.

+Brenan's car was the same as used by O'Malley in the episode "Money to Burn".